 Ask if there are any restrictions on what you can do with the money.

-A cooling-off period is the period of time in which you can get out of a contract, if you change your mind, for the purchase of goods or services.
-The rules on this period vary between states and territories, but details on this will be included in the contract.
+This is a period in which you can get out of a contract, should you change your mind. rules on this period vary between states and territories, but details on this will be included in the contract.

 If you are the homeowner and someone else lives with you, the other residents may have to move out when the loan becomes repayable.
 In some cases, reverse mortgage contracts may protect the rights of the other (non-title-holding) residents by allowing them to stay in the house.
 If you want this option, make sure you discuss it with your lender before getting a reverse mortgage.